tahabykl/Brunhilda.sh/README.md

 ## What to Expect

-This is just yet another bash script to automate web app reconnaissance that we coded with [Yigit Colakoglu](https://github.com/theFr1nge) in our free time, so please don't expect too much from it.
+This is just yet another bash script to automate web app reconnaissance that we coded with [Yigit Colakoglu](https://github.com/theFr1nge) in our free time, so don't expect too much from it.
 It was initially created as a simple script to help with our personal needs, and I am happy to share it with others who may find it useful.
 I hope you enjoy using it, and please let me know if you have any suggestions or find any bugs.

 ## Contributing